RILAB/bis101/lecture08.md

 - monoploid (males in bees, wasps, ants.)  why bad <strong style="font-size: 150%; color: red;">?</strong> deleterious recessives
 - with odd multiples problem is <strong style="font-size: 150%; color: red;">?</strong>  draw triploid. explain **bivalents** and segregation of **univalents**

-#### Aneuploidy
+### Aneuploidy

-Icomplete sets, too many or few of one or more chromosomes
+Incomplete sets, too many or few of one or more chromosomes

 - disomic, monosomic, trisomic etc.
 - e.g. <strong style="font-size: 150%; color: red;">?</strong> Down's syndrome or trisomy 21.

-#### Polyploid types
+### Polyploid types

 * autopolyploid - from single parent, doubles

 * allopolyploid - from two different parents, usually F1 sterile, then doubles. **homeologous** chromosomes

-        Gene balance
+### Gene balance

 relative expression levels of genes matters.  relative expression of transcription factors that turns on cell growth in the middle or edge of a leaf you could imagine changes the shape of the leaf
                 DRAW
             double copies of a gene, what effect on transcription? (double) double every gene in the genome, what's the effect on the relative ratio? (none)